bd-j/prospector/README.md

 * Combine photometric and spectroscopic data rigorously using a flexible spectroscopic calibration model.

-* Infer high-dimensional stellar population properties using parameteric SFHs (with ensemble MCMC sampling)
+* Infer high-dimensional stellar population properties using parameteric or nonparametric SFHs (with nested or ensemble MCMC sampling)

 * Use spectra and/or photometry to constrain the linear combination of stellar population components that are present in a galaxy (e.g. non-parametric SFHs).